Organization

 While the cavalry and artillery thus perpetuated the names of the units that fought in France and Flanders, the infantry by and large did not.

-The articles on Unit Listing - 1920 and Unit Listing - 1921 reveal a great many of the changes made to the artillery and cavalry regiments.
+The articles on Infantry Regiment - 1900-1920 and Infantry Regiments - 1921-36 reveal a great many of the changes made to the infantry regiments.

 Notes